Docking station for function tests of portable gas detection devices

 Function test and adjustment

-If a switched-on gas detection device is inserted into the docking station, you can select either the function test or adjustment options.
-The bump test automatically checks if the alarms and response times, the setting of the time and test interval, and (optionally) the storage of data on an SD card are working as intended.
+After a switched-on gas detection device is placed into the docking station, you can select either the bump test or adjustment options.
+The bump test automatically checks if the alarms and response times, the time settings and test interval, and (optionally) the SD card storage of data are working as intended.
 This will take a maximum of 60 seconds.
-Before the adjustment, the zero point of the sensors is set via fresh air supply.
+Before the adjustment, the zero point of the sensors is set using fresh air supply.
 The sensors' sensitivity is then readjusted with test gas.
 Depending on the device and the number of sensors, this process takes a maximum of four minutes.
 After each test and adjustment, the device will give you feedback about the test's success or possible errors.

 If a rechargeable gas detection device is placed inside the docking station while switched off, it will automatically start charging.
 Once it is fully charged, the docking station will switch to trickle charge mode to conserve the battery.
 The docking station is supplied with power by a 12-volt power supply unit.